Syria Deeply was born to fill a gap that had been keeping people in Syria, and their stories, isolated from

 Credit our authors and partner institutions — ideally in the byline.
 We prefer “Author Name, Institution”

 Note at the top and/or bottom of the story that it originally appeared on Syria Deeply.
-This note should include a direct link to the original article.
-Include a direct link to the original article and a sentence that offers the reader the opportunity to join the Syria’s mailing list.
+This note should include a direct link to the original article and a sentence that offers the reader the opportunity to join the Syria’s mailing list.
 Our recommended example is:

 This should read : “This article originally appeared on Syria Deeply.
 You can find the original here.
 For important news about the war in Syria, you can sign up to the Syria email list.”